How to apply

 Who is eligible?

-Anyone who has a Master’s degree or the equivalent of one and a passion for Neuroscience.
-If you aren’t sure if your Master’s degree is considered at a high enough level, please contact the administrator, sending a copy of your diploma and transcripts.
+Anyone who has or will have a M.Sc. degree (independent of discipline) or the equivalent with a passion for neuroscience is eligible to apply.
+If you aren’t sure if your degree is considered at a high enough level, please contact the administrator, sending a copy of your diploma and transcripts.

 What if I haven’t finished my Master’s degree yet.
 Can I still apply?